A Guide To Trying To Conceive & The Covid-19 Vaccine

 Reassuringly for those TTC, the Centers for Disease Control and Prevention (CDC) recently updated their vaccine recommendations to conclude that, “There is currently no evidence that any vaccines, including COVID-19 vaccines, cause fertility problems.”

-Although COVID-19 vaccines have not been tested in pregnant people or those trying to conceive to date, Dr. Michael Cackovic, a maternal fetal medicine physician at The Ohio State University Wexner Medical Center, tells Romper that the technology used to create the vaccines is a different type than the ones typically not recommended for use during pregnancy.
-"The COVID-19 mRNA vaccine does not contain a live virus, and these types of vaccines are considered more compatible in pregnancy as they work by inducing an immune response by the host," Cackovic says.
+Although Covid-19 vaccines have not been tested in pregnant people or those trying to conceive in an actual study, Dr. Michael Cackovic, a maternal fetal medicine physician at The Ohio State University Wexner Medical Center, tells Romper that the technology used to create the vaccines is a different type than the ones typically not recommended for use during pregnancy.
+"The Covid-19 mRNA vaccine does not contain a live virus, and these types of vaccines are considered more compatible in pregnancy as they work by inducing an immune response by the host," Cackovic says.